Leuxll/Leuxll/README.md

 ## I'm a CS student enrolled at the University of Toronto, a Developer, and Gamer!

-- 🔭 I’m currently taking 2 summer courses (MAT237 and CSC236) at the University of Toronto!
+- 🔭 I’m currently a 3rd year at the University of Toronto, taking the courses CSC258, CSC207, STA247, LIN200 for fall and CSC263, CSC209, CSC311, CSC343, CSC384 in the winter!
 - 🌱 I’m currently learning more about web development (HTML/CSS and Javascript) 🤣
 - 🥅 2022 Summer Goal: Learn React and other frontend tools!
 - ⚡ Fun fact: I love to watch movies(Django is #1 for me).